 See Appellate Body Report, EC - Tariff Preferences, para.
-3. Preferences under the Drug Arrangements were provided to Bolivia, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Pakistan, Panama.
-Peru and Venezuela.
+3. Preferences under the Drug Arrangements were provided to Bolivia, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Pakistan, Panama, Peru and Venezuela identical tariff preferences under GSP schemes be provided to all developing countries without differentiation.394 As the Drug Arrangements did not provide identical tariff preferences to all developing countries, the Panel concluded that the Drug Arrangements were inconsistent with paragraph 2(a) of the Enabling Clause and, in particular, the requirement of non-discrimination in footnote 3 thereto.395

 The requirement of non-discrimination is derived from the words 'non-discriminatory preferences' in footnote 3.
-See above, footnote 386, on p.
-132.
+See above, footnote ##, on p. ##.